ReturnInfinity/Pure64/README.md

 If you are using Windows or macOS you can grab pre-compiled binaries [here](http://www.nasm.us/pub/nasm/releasebuilds/2.14.02/) in the `macosx` and `win32` directories, respectively.
 For GCC, you can use MinGW [here](https://sourceforge.net/projects/mingw/files/).

-Build scripts are included for macOS/Linux and Windows systems.
+Build scripts are included for macOS/Linux.

 macOS/Linux: `./build.sh`

-Windows: `build.bat`

 ## Notes